SiqH/Unit-Test-Class-Generator/README.md

 Step-2: Login to your Salesforce Org and create a Remote site settings for your own org (e.g. https://na4.salesforce.com or https://samplename-dev-ed.my.salesforce.com if custom domain is enabled in your Org)

-Step-3: Create/Save **ApexClassSymbolTable.cls, GenerateApexClass.cls, ApexTestClassGenUtil.cls and UnitTestDataFactory.cls** classes in order
+Step-3: Create **ApexClassSymbolTable.cls, GenerateApexClass.cls, ApexTestClassGenUtil.cls and UnitTestDataFactory.cls** classes in order

-Step-4: Create/Save sample **TemperatureConverter.cls and AccountDeletion.trigger**
+Step-4: Create sample **TemperatureConverter.cls and AccountDeletion.trigger**

 Step-5: Create the Visualforce Component **UnitTestClassComponent.component**

 Step-6: Create 2 Visualforce Email Templates **GenerateTestClassTemplate.email and GenerateTriggerTestClassTemplate.email**

-Step-7: Copy 2 Sample JSON file somewhere in your local machine
+Step-7: Copy 2 Sample JSON files somewhere in your local machine

 Step-8: Go to the command prompt from the directory where you have saved the Sample JSON files